Adobe / Bajareke

 Bahareque is an interactive video and sound installation that uses analogue, digital technology and programming to recreate my encounter with Matilde while she was singing the Leko (1) to her house.
 I use two video projectors, an old analogue radio and an old record player to activate six videos that can be “tune up” and played by the viewer, using its dials.

-(1) Leko: During Lumbalú, the keening, ululating sound of women’s screams fills the night, mixing with the yelps of bullfrogs.
+(1) Leko: During Lumbalú, the keening, ululating sound of women’s screams fill the night, mixing with the yelps of bullfrogs.
 This wailing, known as Leko, is an essential part of Lumbalú.
-Some people says that Leko is the Palenquero way of crying.
+Some people say that Leko is the Palenquero way of crying.
 They don´t try to cover up their pain, they really let it out and vocalize it.